The following FAQs are related to this funding opportunity - https://grants.nih.gov/grants/guide/notice-files/NOT-DA-19-003.html

 A: It is expected that the research proposed can be completed in one year.
 The timeline and budget should be for up to one year.

-Q: In the parent Administrative Supplement FOA, it states that that the budget limits are to be no more than the current parent award, does this pertain to the direct cost or total cost?
+Q: In the parent Administrative Supplement funding opportunity, it states that that the budget limits are to be no more than the current parent award, does this pertain to the direct cost or total cost?

 A: This pertains to both the direct and total costs.
 The PI should not request more money than awarded in the parent grant in either direct or total costs.